What is acrylate free gel polish ? | Ultimate Insight

 Keep a secure client record with documented patch test results, product batch numbers, and any observed reactions.
 This helps with future appointments and is important for liability and client safety.

-How long does acrylate free gel manicure typically last?
+How long does an acrylate-free gel manicure typically last?

 FAQ